 Can I use this for business invoicing?

 It works well for estimating values and setting indicative prices.
-For actual invoicing, use your bank or payment provider's confirmed rate on the day of the transaction - their rate will differ from mid-market, and your invoice should reflect what you actually receive.
+For actual invoicing, use your bank or payment provider's confirmed rate on the day of the transaction - their rate will differ from mid-market, and your invoice should reflect what you actually receive or pay.

 Why does the same currency pair show a different rate on different sites?